vanvalenlab/deepcell-label/README.md

 ### Use docker-compose for local development

-Add your AWS credentials to `docker-compose.yaml`.
+Add your AWS credentials to `docker-compose.yaml` or set them via the environment.

-From the `deepcell-label/browser` folder, run:
+From the root directory, run:

 ```bash
 sudo docker-compose up --build -d